jamesWalker55/qmul-final-project-report/src/02-literature-review.typ

 The Rust backend can be used to access the file system and other desktop-specific features.
 This provides a more complete solution compared to using web technologies alone, for example building a browser-based file manager.

+In preparation for this project, I developed a small program using Rust, Tauri and Vue to learn more about these technologies and gain experience in software development.
+The program was successfully completed and I was able to gain a better understanding of Rust, as well as the features made available by the libraries Tauri and Vue.

 === Vue

 Vue is a JavaScript frontend framework developed by Evan You.
 It is designed to be flexible and easy-to-use, enabling the efficient development of web applications.